-Camera review: Me and my Olympus MJU-II (Stylus Epic) – Bob Rhodes
+Camera review: Olympus MJU-II (Stylus Epic) – by Bob Rhodes

-I’d been scouring eBay for one of these cameras for ages.
+I’d been scouring eBay for an Olympus MJU-II cameras for ages.
 Prices can be ridiculous, varying from £30-odd to £100’s….!
 It’s a case of playing the long game, watching every one that comes up for sale and waiting for a bargain.

 Like the battery door, it’s no big deal for me, although it may bother some people.The actual camera itself is for some reason a lot smaller than I had imagined it would be.
 This a bonus really as it easily slips in my pocket or with the long lanyard that came fitted, it goes around my neck and into my jacket.